squarism/squarism.github.io/_posts/2013-02-12-hash-choice.markdown

 => true
 {% endhighlight %}

-<p>So comparisons with dates work like you might expect.
+So comparisons with dates work like you might expect.
 But fuzzy matches do not.
 Take this example.
 Is Marty in between Doc Brown and the distant future?
-The answer should be true.</p>
+The answer should be true.

-<p>We use a Range (x..y) object to make a date range.
-Then we can use === to check if we get a match.</p>
+We use a Range (x..y) object to make a date range.
+Then we can use === to check if we get a match.

 {% highlight ruby %}
 marty === (doc .. future)  # wrong, wrong, wrong
 => nil
 {% endhighlight %}

-<p>But wait, === on Date is different than === on Range.
+But wait, === on Date is different than === on Range.
 The method === on Date checks to see if it's the same Date whereas === on Range checks to see if the argument is within the range.
-So if you flip it, it returns true.</p>
+So if you flip it, it returns true.

 {% highlight ruby %}
 (doc .. future) === marty
 => true
 {% endhighlight %}

 {% highlight ruby %}
 require 'date'